Johnson & Johnson raises its 2026 guidance. Can JNJ rise to 250 USD?

 The company did not provide guidance for Q3 2025, but management’s generally optimistic tone and the upgraded annual outlook indicated sustained growth momentum.
 Analysts expected Q3 2025 EPS of about 2.75 USD and revenue of roughly 23.17 billion USD.
 High expectations were placed on new product lines and on the continued expansion of the MedTech and Innovative Medicine segments.

-Johnson & Johnson Q3 2025 earnings results
+Johnson & Johnson Q3 2025 financial results

 On 14 October 2025, Johnson & Johnson released its Q3 2025 results.
 The key figures compared to Q3 2024 are as follows: